-Once learned and in your repertoire, you will be free to be creative and devise your own recipes with whatever ingredients you have around.
-As a novice, this technique is easy and allows you to prepare meals in a moment’s notice.
+Once learned and in your repertoire, you will be free to be creative and devise recipes with whatever ingredients you have.
+As a novice, this technique is easy and allows you to prepare meals quickly.

 The Formula To A Great Saute

-Proper Saute = Good Saute Pan + High Heat + A Little Fat + Uniformly Cut Ingredients
+Saute Technique = Good Saute Pan + High Heat + A Little Fat + Uniformly Cut Ingredients

 The Right Pan For The Job

-Some say the pan the pan should have sloped sides, others say straight.
-To me it doesn't matter as long as the pan has a dense, heavy bottom that spreads the heat evenly without any hot spots.
-It has to be big enough to cook your ingredients without crowding so buy accordingly.
+Some say the pan should have sloped sides; others say it should be straight.
+To me, it doesn't matter as long as the pan has a dense, heavy bottom that spreads the heat evenly without any hot spots.
+It has to be big enough to cook your ingredients without crowding, so buy accordingly.

-Non-stick is ok if you don't plan to make pan sauces but you need a little sticking to create the "fond" or the brown bits that stick to your pan that are responsible for those delicious sauces served in your favorite restaurants.
+Non-stick is ok if you don't plan to make pan sauces, but you need a little sticking to create the "fond," or the brown bits that stick to your pan responsible for those delicious sauces served in your favorite restaurants.
 I use a non-stick pan for my sauteed spinach and broccoli rabe but prefer metal for everything else.

 To learn more about what to look for in a good saute pan and how to purchase the best one for you, check out my Choosing A Good Saute Pan.